Salmon Fishing Feedback

 Always Trust Your Ghillie's Judgement

 More salmon were caught in the afternoon but not by this chap and had he stuck with the carefully thought out pool rotation he would have found himself on the scoresheet as all the afternoon fish were caught where he chose not to fish.
 Needless to say I got the blame for this and he 'sunk the boot' on the feedback form.
 I called him thereafter to advise him that would be last time he would fish the beat as he was clearly out to cause a scene and diminish other salmon fishing guest's enjoyment of their day.
 I guess that incident could just be referred to as a 'bad apple'!

 Meeting All Types On A Salmon River

 You truly meet all types on a riverbank and 95% of salmon fishers who visit the salmon rivers of Scotland are indeed top blokes as are 95% of the professional salmon guides who staff our wonderful salmon fishing rivers.
-An agent who wishes to only consult the client in an environment that is totally different from a restaurant or hotel accommodation experience is not in my professional opinion fully tuned in to the complexity of fishing guest management that professional beat ghillies undertake each day.
+An agent who wishes to only consult the client in an environment that is totally different from a restaurant or hotel accommodation experience is not in my professional opinion fully tuned in to the complexity of fishing guest management that professional beat ghillies undertake on a daily basis..

 2 Way Salmon Fishing Feedback

 Making these feedback forms a '2 way' conversation so the ghillie can have his say too in order to counteract any unfair criticism while subtly educating the fishing guest at the same time would be far fairer and more beneficial to both parties.
 Letting the occasional unfair behaviour of a salmon fishing guest upset the beat ghillie is no way to develop or heal the relationship for obvious reasons.
 Agents and fishing guests need to have respect for the firstly 'safety orientated' decisions taken by beat ghillies as these decisions are best qualified by the beat ghillie on each fishing day and no one else.